Round drive belts can be supplied for drills like this

-Until the advent of very cheap, poorly-made and vibration-prone Chinese drilling machines in the 1970s, the options for an amateur machinist seeking something small and within a tight budget was very limited.
-While plenty of older, 1/2-inch capacity bench drills were on the market, there was little available in the miniature range - save for unsuitably small watchmakers' types like the IME, the larger but virtually unknown WA-CO, the expensive Oldak and Apex and Italian Micrommeccanica, the impossibly costly (but superb) Swiss-made Aciera and Dixi models and the seldom-found Progress No. 10.
-Hence, for the amateur needing a small, high-speed drill one of the few options was a "Champion" - it even providing a reasonablesubstitute for used examples of the much larger, heavier and invariably expensive Jones & Shipman, Pollard and other makes of high-precision, very high-speed 1/4-inch toolroom types.
+Until the advent of very cheap, poorly-made and vibration-prone Chinese drilling machines in the 1970s, the options for an amateur machinist seeking something small and within a tight budget were very limited.
+While plenty of older, 1/2-inch capacity bench drills were on the market, there was little available in the miniature range - save for unsuitably-small watchmakers' types like the IME, the larger but virtually unknown WA-CO; the expensive Oldak and Apex and Italian Micrommeccanica; the impossibly costly (but superb) Swiss-made Aciera and Dixi models and the seldom-found Progress No. 10.
+Hence, for the amateur needing a small, high-speed drill one of the few options was a "Champion" - it even provided a reasonable substitute for used examples of the much larger, heavier and invariably expensive Jones & Shipman, Pollard and other makes of high-precision, high-speed 1/4-inch capacity toolroom types.

 Aping the style of the smaller "swan-neck" industrial drills as made from Victorian times by such as Denbigh, the Champion was intended to be driven by a motor mounted behind the foot with the drive (by a round leather rope) taken upwards to be turned horizontally by a pair of adjustable jockey wheels before being wrapped around a 3-step pulley to turn the ball bearing spindle.
 This system, though rather messy when compared to a motor mounted behind the spindle on a support plate, had the distinct advance of allowing almost any old motor to be employed - including ones set up by ingenious means to also drive other machines mounted on the same bench.

 While the No. 1 was a comparatively light machine, the No. 2 was much heavier with the thick footplate cast with "Champion No. 2" along the right-hand face and "Made in England" across the front.
-The top casting on the No. 2 had straight faces top and bottom - those of the No. 1 being concave - with a cast bracket to carry the jockey pulleys (a steel bar did the same job on the No. 1).
+The top casting on the No. 2 had straight faces top and bottom - those of the No. 1 being concave - with a cast-in bracket at the back of head to carry the jockey pulleys (a steel bar did the same job on the No. 1).
+The No. 2 has also been found with a guard in cast iron covering the front section of the belt run - but it is not known if this was a standard fitting or an option; the writer being of the opinion that the latter was more probably the case.
 When new, each drill carried a rather fine maker's transfer applied to either the right or left-hand side of the top casting.
 On a gold background, with red and black lettering, this stated "Champion.
 Made in England" and the Model Number; however, if the sticker is missing (though usually, they have survived) a quick check of the previously mentioned differences will quickly determine what is being offered even if the photographs are of poor quality.